 For the second part of the algo, we calculated the percentage of users that scroll down from the top of the product page down to the similar apps section.
 This will be our first constant.

-There is still a lot to discover about “Browse” traffic but we think that our data science team already did quite a good job at demystifying this black box that is similar apps.
-We hope you enjoyed this article and you can’t wait to discover what are your similar apps!
+There is still a lot to discover about “Browse” traffic, but we think that our data science team already did quite a good job at demystifying this black box that is similar apps.
+We hope you enjoyed this blog and you can’t wait to discover what are your similar apps!